 Baggage Forwarding Service

 The Tourist Information Office in Magome (750m uphill) runs a Baggage Forwarding Service.
 If you drop off your luggage there in time, between 08:30h and 11:30h, they will take care of the transport to Tsumago for a small fee (¥500) while you walk the trail.
 Pick up is between 13:00h and 17:00h.
 The service is available between March 20 to November 30 (2019).
-Alternatively, there are some lockers at the souvenir shop near the bus stop
+Alternatively, there are some lockers at the souvenir shop near the bus stop (small backpacks only).

 I was late.
 Luckily, I met my angels in disguise, a super friendly couple from Israel offering luggage storage in their car, walk the trail together and drop me off at my hotel afterwards!